Frecce Tricolori

 Display

-- Ten-ship vertical split into five-ship, four-ship and solo and five vs. four cross
+- Ten-ship upwards split into five-ship, four-ship and solo and five vs. four cross

-- Nine-ship downwards bomb burst, reversal and cross at show centre
+- Nine-ship formation arrival, rollbacks to Wedge formation, loop, downwards bomb burst, reversals and 9-ship cross at show centre

 - Solo tailslide